Maruti Vendor System Audit Checklist (VSA): Clauses, Critical Points

 S.NoCheck Points

 01Is the shop floor temperature, noise level and air quality (fumes) ok?
 Is the layout and escape route on the shop floor OK?
 Are Rest areas/ Toilets Available?
-Is area/machine sufficient enough to allow easy movement of machines and tools?
+Is the area/machine sufficient enough to allow easy movement of machines and tools?

 02Are Safety Standards made (as per process requirement) and taught to all operators?
 Are PPEs available as per the standards or not?